Research Incentives - Cash or Gift Cards

 - University P-Cards and Marketplace may not be used for this process, per College policy.

-- Payments to NCSU employees are taxable.
+- Payments to NCSU employees may be taxable.
 This may have implications for tracking participants that may need to be discussed with the IRB.

 - Incentives can be in the form of cash or gift card.